zamiang/zamiang-dot-com/posts/_posts/2014-05-22-learnings.md

 dollar companies.
 For example, our system for creating rules such as "when I get an email that contains urgent, text me that email" is a natural language version of IFFT.
-We had a calendaring system for dislplaying context around your upcoming calendar events - not unlike Fantastical.
-The part I was most excited about, a way to view a summary of your past, still is a nitch that has not been filled.
+We had a calendaring system for displaying context around your upcoming calendar events - not unlike Fantastical.
+The part I was most excited about, a way to view a summary of your past, still is a nitche that has not been filled.
 A system encompassing all of these things, particularly before there were popular existing tools to relate them to, was just too much for someone to understand and want.
 Maybe even more importantly, it was